cheatcodeman/cheatcodeman/README.md

 ### Hi there 👋
 I'm the one, and only cheatcodeman.
 I am working on a secret something on Scratch!
-I like coffe and coffee.
+I like coffee and coffee.
 And also more coffee.
 <!--
 **cheatcodeman/cheatcodeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.